-In what we might call “encore implementation,” some decommissioned prisons retain their original aesthetic and become, say, film studios.
+In what we might call the ultimate in sustainably reusing and repurposing existing infrastructure, some decommissioned prisons retain their original aesthetic and become, say, film studios.
 But more ambitious projects have caught the interest of such tony publications as Architectural Digest for not only repurposing an existing prison footprint, but doing it with style.
-Consider the recent efforts of international architectural firm OMA New York, which won a competition to morph a Dutch prison into a 1.5-million-square-foot development.
+Consider the recent efforts of international architectural firm OMA New York, which won a competition to morph a Dutch prison into a 1.5 million-square-foot development.
 As profiled by the digest, the project will eventually feature 1,350 residential units, ranging from rentals to luxury condominiums (with a third earmarked for affordable housing).

 According to the profile, the former central prison building will be transformed into a design and arts center.
 Furthermore, the complex will boast a restaurant, a health center, a school, a variety of park spaces and an underground parking lot to boot.
 Construction is scheduled to begin in early 2018.